Akavall/BertRegression/README.md

 Lot area is 8500 square meters.
 The overall material and finish of the house is below average.
 First floor area is 649 square feet and second floor area is 668 square feet.
 Sold in July 2008.
 1 full bathroom.
 The house is in below average condition.
 `

-The sentences are shuffled because order does not matter.
+The sentences are shuffled.
 The values are plugged in to different templates, for example square feet or meters can be to give measure of area.
 Also if a measurement is 0 for example for second floor area or half bathroom that portion is left out from the paragraph.

 After the data paragraphs are generated we training them on prices given in the dataset.
 We use very much a standard BERT approach.